 Dr. David Ludwig, who was part of the research team, says that refined carbs, or simple carbs, tend to spike insulin and blood sugar which promotes fat storage and can increase appetite.

 Dr. Ludwig is a renowned endocrinologist who for over two decades has been at the forefront of research into weight control.
 His groundbreaking studies show that overeating doesn’t make you fat; the process of getting fat makes you overeat.
 That’s because fat cells play a key role in determining how much weight you gain or lose.

 Low-fat diets work against you by triggering fat cells to hoard more calories for themselves, leaving too few for the rest of the body.
 This “hungry fat” sets off a dangerous chain reaction that leaves you feeling ravenous as your metabolism slows down.
 Cutting calories only makes the situation worse.

 Instead, Dr. Ludwig recommends cutting out simple carbohydrates and replacing them with complex carbs and fat.
 This helps to decrease insulin levels and helps to calm chronic inflammation.
 When this happens, hunger diminishes, cravings subside, metabolism speeds up and weight loss comes more naturally.

-Dr. David H. Rahm, medical director of VitaMedica, said the findings were not surprising given his clinical experience and research.
+Dr. David H. Rahm, founder of VitaMedica, said the findings were not surprising given his clinical experience and research.
 He noted, “It’s time to shift priorities away from calories and low-fat, and toward a higher quality diet.”

 This study turns dieting on its head by emphasizing that it’s not how much you eat, but what you eat that will influence your body weight.
 And, that a low glycemic load (i.e. from complex carbs as found in fruits and vegetables) accompanied with a high-fat diet might facilitate weight loss maintenance beyond the conventional focus on restricting energy intake and encouraging physical activity.